meganide/system-design/detailed.md

 How computers communicate with each other.

 The internet works in layers.
-1. Application Protocol (HTTP, HTTPS, SMTP)
+1. Application Protocol (HTTP, HTTPS, SMTP).
+Rules for how specific types of apps talk over the internet.
 2. Transport layer (TCP, UDP).
 Move data from one computer to another.
 3. Internet Protocol (IP).
 Where to send data?